FANCY COLOUR DIAMONDS

 Some of the rarest and most highly-prized fancy intense and fancy vivid diamonds have beautiful pink tones.
 This feminine, romantic colour is among the hardest to find in nature, although some impressive diamonds have been found in Western Australia and Brazil.

-Symbolic of pace, calm and freedom, blue diamonds are especially rare.
+Symbolic of peace, calm and freedom, blue diamonds are especially rare.
 The presence of boron in the carbon lattice of a diamond allows electricity to pass through, creating a beautiful blue colour.
 The more boron in a diamond’s structure, the more intense the shade.

 Like fancy blue diamonds, it is the presence of boron that forms a grey diamond.
 These relatively unknown treasures are considered alongside red and orange diamonds as the most coveted colours.
 Grey diamonds often house hints of blue at their centres and have come to represent wisdom and security.